-2017 4th of July Fireworks & Celebrations
+2018 4th of July Fireworks & Celebrations

 *Pleasant Hill: Fireworks!

-Tuesday, July 4.
+Wednesday, July 4.
 Celebration in Downtown and Pleasant Hill Park with parade, Firecracker 5K Fun Run, music, fun & games + fireworks display at College Park High School.
+Get More Info: phjuly4.com

 *Alameda County Fair:

-Tuesday, July 4.
-July 4 Celebration with the Pleasanton Community Concert Band from 12:00pm to 2:30pm at Lions Wayside Park, 4401 First Street in Pleasanton.
+Enjoy the holiday with a performance from the Pleasanton Community Concert Band.
+Starting 12:00pm to 2:30pm at Lions Wayside Park, 4401 First Street in Pleasanton.
 No Fireworks.

 *Redwood City: Fireworks!